musab-mahad/Kasmaal-Program/README.md

 **6. Intellectual Property**
 - **Content Ownership**: All learning materials, assignments, and resources provided by the bootcamp remain the property of Kasmaal Bootcamp.
 Participants may not distribute, copy, or use them for any commercial purposes.
-- **Participant Work**: Any work created by participants during the bootcamp, including but not limited to software, code, and projects, remains the intellectual property of the participant, unless otherwise specified.
+- **Participant Work**: Any work created by participants during the bootcamp, including but not limited to software, code, and projects, remains the intellectual property of the participant unless otherwise specified.

 ---